WormBase/single-cell/README.md

 # List of C. elegans single cell datasets

-Here we provide a handy collection of all publicly available C. elegans single cell and single nucleus RNA sequencing data.
+Here we provide a collection of all publicly available C. elegans single cell and single nucleus RNA sequencing data.
 In addition to listing studies and the original data sources, for convenience the data has been repackaged and a direct download link to the data in [.h5ad](https://anndata.readthedocs.io/en/latest/) format is provided.
 The GitHub repository of this website is [https://github.com/WormBase/single-cell](https://github.com/WormBase/single-cell), and the .h5ad files are hosted as releases [here](https://github.com/Munfred/wormcells-data/releases).
 If you see a dataset missing or something incorrect or out of date, please submit an [issue on GitHub](https://github.com/WormBase/single-cell/issues).